 The cold of the morning struck me as odd, as did the darkness.
 The explanation came when I sat up.
 My wings did not appear to have any weight.
 In fact, they did not appear at all.
 Neither did my tail.
 I was, physically, a human.

 A new sensation caused me to instinctively scratch at my forehead, relieving the irritation.
 The fact that I had not rended the skin from my now fleshy face gave me pause.
 I looked down at my hand, scrutinizing it in more detail this time.
-My claws no longer grew long and sharp, instead barely growing past the tip of my finger, more plating my fingertip than providing weapons.
+My claws no longer grew long and sharp, instead barely growing past the tip of my finger.
 How do these humans survive at all?
 Our greatest enemy has no advantage over us.

 After some time, my weak new eyes adjusted to the darkness, allowing me to inspect the room with greater detail.
+Every structural element was made of wood, and this pattern included the door.
 A small window let in very little light, the sun blocked by heavy rain clouds, the drops smacking harshly against the pane.
 Both beds in the room sat in the same corner, facing opposite directions with a table between.
 On the table sat a simple self-lighting lamp, one of the first magical items created.
 I touched it, activating the magical field imbued upon the object, and filling the room with a dim but warm glow.

 The lamp greatly increased the visibility in the room, and the flood of color forced me to blink rapidly until I could see once again.
 I noticed a red scarf around my neck, so bright it reflected in a manner similar to gold.
 Holding the scarf up to the light, I attempted to decipher the material, and drew back out of surprise when I did.
 These are my scales.
 I left the scarf on, resisting the urge to hold it closer.

-The door boomed sharply before an adult human female walked through the door.
+The door boomed sharply before an adult human female walked through.
 "I'm glad you're awake.
 Saves me the trouble of having to wake you up myself.
-Let's go," she said, no hint of curiosity in her voice.
+Let's go," she said, no hint of curiousity in her voice.
 I found this strange, since they found me in a field the night before.
-Even with this anomaly, her voice pleased the ears, smooth and sweet yet somehow capable of snapping my neck.
+Even with this anomaly, her voice pleased the ears, smooth and sweet but somehow capable of snapping my neck.
+I assumed she was a teacher here.

 "Where are we going?"
 I asked, dutifully obeying.